Advancing Equity, Inclusion, and Anti-Racism

 GOAL: Address structural issues and barriers to equity and inclusion for students, faculty, and staff.

-- The Title IX Officer in collaboration with staff in the Undergraduate Dean’s Office will revise education and training provided to students and student leaders about Title IX and sexual misconduct.
+- The Title IX Officer, in collaboration with staff in the Undergraduate Dean’s Office, will revise education and training provided to students and student leaders about Title IX and sexual misconduct.
+They will also offer a workshop on Title IX for new GSAS students and for teaching assistants.

 - The President’s Office will continue to support the efforts of the Workplace Advisors in assisting staff and faculty to find resources to address workplace issues.

 Measurable Outcomes: More transparent processes and procedures.
 Students, faculty, and staff perceive structures to be more equitable.
 Representation in structures and processes reflects the diversity of our community.
-Equitable outcomes across all identities.
+Conduct an assessment of equity in observable measures.

 GOAL: Create a campus environment where all students, faculty, and staff have a sense of thriving and belonging